DanRuta/jsNet/README.md

 ---
 More and more features will be added, as time goes by, and I learn more.
 General improvements and optimisations will be added throughout.
 Breaking changes will be documented.

- The first few changes have been adding more configuration options, such as activation functions, cost functions, regularization, adaptive learning, weights init, etc. Check the changelog for details.
+ The first few changes have been adding more configuration options, such as activation functions, cost functions, regularization, weight updating, weights init, etc. Check the changelog for details.

 ##### Short term
 Next up are Pool layers, and a few general improvements.